 The BLM requires certification of proper care and treatment by a veterinarian, extension agent, local humane official, or other qualified individual.
-For animals adopted under the Adoption Incentive Program, BLM will limit that certification to a licensed veterinarian (or BLM authorized officer) is required to receive incentive payments.
+For animals adopted under the Adoption Incentive Program, BLM will limit that certification to a veterinarian (or BLM authorized officer) is required to receive incentive payments.

 FEDERAL LAW NOTICES

 Action: Increase posting of warning notices at livestock sale facilities, highlighting criminal penalties for illegally selling untitled wild horses and burros.

 BLM mailed copies of the Federal Law Notice to over 750 livestock sale facilities throughout the United States in 2018 and is resending notices again in August 2021.
 Facilities are encouraged to post the notices in a visible area to inform sellers and buyers of their legal responsibilities should they come across a freeze-marked horse or burro.
 The notices are sent with samples of a Certificate of Title and Bill of Sale so operators can confirm the legal status of any animal that comes into their facility.